 Sourced from the premium sub-zone of La Consulta, this wine shows what Malbec is capable of in the right hands and from the right sites.
 It shows a textbook plummy character alongside raisins and violets.
 Full-bodied with plush, silky tannins, kept fresh by vibrant acids.

 Malbec—a thick-skinned, full-bodied grape—has made its home in the foothills of the Andes.
-Owning more than 75% of the world’s planted Malbec, today Argentina is known for having reinvigorated the varietal, which has been returned to the list of the top 18 noble grapes.
+Owning more than 75% of the world’s planted Malbec, Argentina is known for having reinvigorated this variety, which has been returned to the list of the top 18 noble grapes.

 With its near-dessert conditions, extreme elevation and wide diurnal shift, grape vines have proven to thrive in various regions of Argentina.
 With plantings dating back to the 1920s, the fruit from Uco Valley was originally used to add colour and acidity to the wines of warmer areas until winemakers in the 1990s saw larger potential for the region.
 Today, Uco Valley is producing some of the most influential wines of Argentina.
 The valley, which runs north to south, is 70 KM long and 40 KM at its widest in the south.
 It is capped by desert conditions, with cold winds blowing in from Patagonia.
 At its north end, hills reach 1400 metres+.
 To the east, the region runs into a series of gorges and dry riverbeds.